muratk5n/thirdwave/en/README.md

 ---

-In US there's a massive belt of coal dots around "the Apalachia"
+In US there's a massive belt of coal dots around.. "the Apalachia" I guess

 ---